Customizing Lot Numbers in NetSuite

 Standard Netsuite provides a default PO receive page where the user has to manually update the lot numbers leading to duplication of numbers or other errors.
 To avoid this, our client wanted a custom page that will allow them to receive the purchase orders with auto-generated lot numbers.

-Jobin and Jismi IT services worked closely with the client to figure out the most viable solution.
+Jobin & Jismi worked closely with the client to figure out the most viable solution.
 Our developers created a custom page that enabled users to select purchase orders that are to be received with auto-generated lot numbers attached to it for the entire quantity.

 Our client also asked for certain parameters to be included in the lot number naming convention while implementing the project.
 The client wanted a custom format for their lot number to ensure there were no duplicates in the inventory.